Locations:

 X-Linked Agammaglobulinemia

 X-Linked agammaglobulinemia (XLA) is a condition caused by a mutation in your BTK gene.
 The gene is passed on from a parent to their child.
 It causes parts of your immune system to be underdeveloped, which makes you get sick often.
-It mostly affects boys and people assigned male at birth.
+It mostly affects people assigned male at birth.
 Treatment for XLA includes antibody infusions.

 Overview